Destination guide

 What vaccinations do I need for Thailand?

-The recommendations below are a general guide based on UK travel health advice.
-We'll confirm exactly what you need — and whether malaria tablets are advised for your itinerary — at a short consultation.
+These recommendations are a general guide based on UK travel health advice from TravelHealthPro (UKHSA/NaTHNaC).
+Whether you're heading for Bangkok, the southern islands or the northern hills, your exact needs — including whether malaria tablets suit your itinerary — are confirmed at a short consultation.

 Plan ahead